 You will get a letter either informing you of your application success or failure.
 Odds are, if your application is approved, you will receive a medical marijuana identification for your state.

-All that leaves is finding your local dispensary and getting your state-approved medical marijuana!
+All that leaves is finding your local dispensary, like a dispensary in washington dc, and getting your state-approved medical marijuana!

 Getting a medical marijuana card isn’t necessarily difficult.
 It really just depends on your state laws, your doctor’s compliance, and having a bit of patience.